true65536/65536-arcade/README.md

 NEW: I added 2 other clones of 2147483648 - [2147483648 - Size 32](https://rawgit.com/TheAstronomer/2147483648/size32/index.html) and [2147483648 - Animated Edition](https://rawgit.com/TheAstronomer/2147483648/master/index.html).
 The first one can support grid sizes up to 32x32, and the second one has cooler designs and animated tiles!
 I also added Lucas numbers (2, 1, 3, 4, 7, 11, 18, 29, 47, 76...) and Troll mode (moves in random directions whenever you make a move) to the game and it is available on all 2147483648 sites.
 The game has been modified for endless gameplay too!

+Minor Update: Tweaked the CSS font layout for the original 2147483648 site as well as the Contemporary and Animated Edition.
+For the animated edition, changed the images of CSS URLs to this site.

 ## Project work?
 I made this in my spare time, and it's hosted on GitHub, which means there are no hosting costs.